Cheek Surgery and Fat Pads during a Facelift

 - The malar fat pad is generally returned to its original position near the cheekbones, smoothing out the bulges and lines.

-- Different Plastic Surgeons choose to manipulate fat pads in different ways and hence surgeons with different skills get patients with different ‘signature looks’.
+- Different Plastic Surgeons choose to manipulate fat pads in different ways, therefore surgeons with different skills get patients with different ‘signature looks’.

 Cheek Fat Pad Elevation and Facelift incisions